 - Dolmas: You can get prepared stuffed grape leaves at supermarkets.
 You can also make homemade dolmas if you prefer.

-- Cheese: Feta and labneh are great choices for a Mediterranean mezze platter.
-Mozzarella balls also make a good addition.
+- Cheese: Feta and labneh are great choices.
+Mozzarella balls also work well.

 - Marinated vegetables: Artichokes, sun dried tomatoes and marinated olives are a great combination for any platter.

 - Nuts: I always add a handful of walnuts to add a nice crunch to the platter.
 Be sure to try feta with walnuts.
 It's a truly great combination!

 - Bite size food: It's common to have some bite size foods such as falafels and meatballs.